Basic Quantum Algorithms: Problem formulation

 In the quantum case, $f$ is implemented using the unitary operator $U_f$ of $2n$ qubits, defined as

 where $x$, $y$, and $f(x)$ are $n$-bit strings, and $\oplus$ is the bitwise XOR operation or bitwise sum modulo 2.
-This operator uses two registers each containing $n$ qubits. $U_f$ is a $2^{2n}$-dimensional permutation matrix.The demonstration of $U_f$ being unitary is an extension of the proof presented in Proposition~\ref{prop:U_fxminus} on Page~\pageref{prop:U_fxminus}.
+This operator uses two registers, each containing $n$ qubits. $U_f$ is a $2^{2n}$-dimensional permutation matrix.
+The proof that $U_f$ is unitary is an extension of the proof presented in Proposition~\ref{prop:U_f_is_unitary} on Page~\pageref{prop:U_f_is_unitary}.

 Simon's algorithm has two parts.
-The quantum part returns a $n$-bit string $x$ obeying $x\cdot s=0$, where
+The quantum part returns an $n$-bit string $x$ obeying $x\cdot s=0$, where

 Knowing such $x$ is not enough to determine $s$.
 It is necessary to run the quantum part many times, collect multiple bit strings $x$ obeying $x\cdot s=0$, and then run the classical part of the algorithm, which reveals $s$ with probability greater than 1/2.